Perfect Match season 1: Future appearances

-In June 2024, Dom Gabriel returned to the show for Season 2.
+In June 2024, Dom Gabriel returned to the show for season two.

-In April 2025, Chase DeMoor, Georgia Hassarati and Nick Uhlenhuth appeared on the first season of Battle Camp.
+In 2025, Chase DeMoor, Georgia Hassarati and Nick Uhlenhuth appeared on the first season of Battle Camp.
+Chloe Veitch appeared on the first season of Sneaky Links: Dating After Dark as the host.
+Gabriel competed on season three of The Traitors Canada.

-In May 2025, Chloe Veitch appeared on the first season of Sneaky Links: Dating After Dark as the host.
+In 2026, DeMoor competed on the fourth series of Celebrity Ex on the Beach.